 Here at Pegasus NLP we have tried running them all and they each have their benefits:

 Short introductory workshops: Usually one or two days, they offer a brief glimpse of the potential and you do not have to commit a lot of time and money.
 The disadvantage is that they may not be very good value for money because in a day or two you can do little more than skip lightly along the surface of the material - and you will have to re-visit the material if you subsequently decide to do a longer certification training.

 Application workshops: Here you discover NLP through applying simple concepts in a particular area such as managing stress, feeling more confident, or communicating more effectively.
 They can be excellent and provide you with some specific tools to begin applying right away.
 A down-side is that they have to be quite techniques-oriented to achieve the advertised result and many of the more sophisticated NLP techniques only work really well if you have in-depth training in the core essentials such as sensory acuity, calibration, rapport, etc. They work really well if you have already had at least some grounding in the core techniques.

-In our NLP Core Skills training you experience 6 days of thorough, fun-filled, hands-on training and coaching in the essentials of NLP and in some of the more sophisticated techniques.
+5 days of thorough, fun-filled, hands-on training and coaching in the essentials of NLP and in some of the more sophisticated techniques.
 As with all of our trainings you have our money-back-in-full guarantee.
 This means that if the training is not right for you you get a full no-questions-asked refund

 How to learn NLP

 7 tips for choosing an NLP training provider

 NLP Core Skills - our course in the New Forest